MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### FilesOnDemandEnabled

 This setting specifies whether Files On-Demand is enabled.

 If you don't set this setting, Files On-Demand will be enabled automatically as we roll out the feature, and users can turn the setting on or off.

-If you set this setting's value to **True**, the users who set up the sync app can download the online-only files, by default.
-If you set this setting to **False**, the **FilesOnDemand** setting is disabled and the users won't be able to turn it on.
+If you set this setting to **True**, **FilesOnDemand** is enabled and the users who set up the sync app can view the online-only files, by default.

+If you set this setting to **False**, **FilesOnDemand** is disabled and the users won't be able to turn it on.

 The example for this setting in the **.plist** file is:
 <key>FilesOnDemandEnabled</key>